ismaeltech01/ismaeltech01/README.md

 I sincerely thank you for taking time out of your day to read through this page and learn more about me. 🙏

-Feel free to contact me using the links below. 😊

 ## List of Projects:
 - [Personal Tutoring Service (PTS)](https://github.com/ismaeltech01/personal-tutoring-service)
   - Tutoring service app for Native Android built with Kotlin using the Jetpack Compose Framework and Firebase